-Mozambique combines the best of Safari luxury and untouched beautiful beaches.
+Mozambique combines the best of Safari luxury holiday and untouched beautiful beaches.

 Known as a friendly country with diverse landscapes and distinctive and vibrant culture, Mozambique beautifully blends African, Arabic, Portuguese and Indian influences to give visitors an unforgettable African holiday experience.

-We create Mozambique holiday packages to incorporate as much or as little as you would like to experience, whether that’s the remote wilderness of Gorongosa National Park and Niassa Reserve to the island beauty of the Quirimbas Archipelago and Bazaruto Archipelago and culture and history of Ibo Island and Ilha de Mozambique.
+We create luxury Mozambique safari and beach holiday packages to incorporate as much or as little as you would like to experience, whether that’s the remote wilderness of Gorongosa National Park and Niassa Reserve to the island beauty of the Quirimbas Archipelago and Bazaruto Archipelago and culture and history of Ibo Island and Ilha de Mozambique.

 We tailor holidays to suit you.

 More on a Mozambique Holiday

 Facts and figures are not for everyone.
 So we will keep this brief and interesting, mixing up some statistics and our take on Mozambique.

 Where is Mozambique and what should one expect?

 Three times the size of Britain, Mozambique stretches 2,500 kilometres along the east coast of Africa and over time has played a crucial role in international trade, from spices to slaves.
 Civil war and poaching wreaked havoc on the country’s formerly abundant wildlife but times have changed significantly.
 Turning conservation areas into earners of foreign exchange has become a government priority and thus national parks are becoming attractions once again.